 Time management

 Managing time during a session can be challenging.
-To stay on track, consider the following:
+To stay on track, we highly recommend the following:

 Taking questions